chordify/redis-schema/README.md

 Redis does support transactions and `redis-schema` supports them, but they are not like SQL transactions, which you may be accustomed to.
-A more suggestive name for Redis transactions might be "atomically batched operations".
+A more suggestive name for Redis transactions might be "atomic operation batches".

-The main difference between SQL-like transactions and batched transactions is that in SQL, you can start a transaction, run a query, receive its output, and then run another query in the same transaction.
+The main difference between SQL-like transactions and batched Redis transactions is that in SQL, you can start a transaction, run a query, receive its output, and then run another query in the same transaction.
 Sending queries and receiving their outputs can be interleaved in the same transaction, and later queries can depend on the output